 Regardless, I began warping among the various celestials in the system.
 Time and again, there was absolutely nothing out there.
 But why didn’t I feel quite alone?

-Then, near the last planet’s last moon, I noticed something in the distance from my warp in points.
+Then, near the fifth moon of the fifth planet, I noticed something in the distance from my warp in points.
 I immediately directed the Professor’s scanners at it, but it registered as…. nothing.
 Not just the “nothing” of empty space, but literally nothing.
 Like my scanners were going right through it.

 Playing around with my sensors for a few moments, I recalibrated them to take at least the dimensions of it.
 One thing was immediately apparent: it met a perfect 1:4:9 ratio.
 Not even a micron off.
 The cool, clean black surface, with nary an impact crater in sight, suggested it might have been dropped into the system just yesterday, but something told me that this dated back to the time of the original Colonizers of New Eden, maybe even further back than that.

 I approached it, hoping that maybe some of the Professor’s probes could knock off a sample of the material, but to no avail.
 I managed to lock onto it, at least, but my analyzer couldn’t make heads or tails of it.

 After a few minutes, I gave up, and resumed my exploration.
 I couldn’t shake the feeling that, as much as it didn’t seem to react at all to my presence, that something had studied me closely during those brief few moments.
 With a final shiver, I returned to Central Point, intent on getting back to high sec for the day.